Azure/communication-ui-library/docs/architecture/WritingSelectors.md

 Selectors/handlers are what we provide to our customers to connect our communication UI library with our declarative client(Calling and Chat).

-There are several principles for writing selectors/handlers we exporting from our library, either for perf or code styles:
+There are several principles for writing selectors/handlers that we are exporting from our library, either for perf or code styles:

 ## Selectors package is tailored for what we have in our component package

-*In order to provide a smooth experience for bridging stateful client to our component library, each feature component we provide in our component library need to be able to find the right selector to power itself.*
+*In order to provide a smooth experience for bridging stateful client to our component library, each feature component we provide in our component library needs to be able to find the right selector to power itself.*

-Feature components is defined as a component which can handled a specific part of our chat, calling function without any other component involved, it requires data from ACS and calls functions in client.
+A Feature components is defined as a component which can handle a specific part of our chat and calling function without any other component involved, it requires data from ACS and calls functions in client.

 For example,

 MessageThread, SendBox are considered as feature components.

-Basic, atomic, non-feature components like CommonButton or ReadReceipt not included, it's more like a UI element instead of something can work independently
+Basic, atomic, non-feature components like CommonButton or ReadReceipt are not included, it's more like a UI element instead of something that can work independently.

 ## One selector/handlers props are able to drive one component - no multiple selectors